-5 lcnt - The Lock Profiler
+View Source lcnt - The Lock Profiler

-With lock contention we mean when one thread locks a resource and another thread, or threads, tries to acquire the same resource at the same time.
+With lock contention we mean when one thread locks a resource, and another thread (or threads) tries to acquire the same resource at the same time.
 The lock will deny the other thread access to the resource and the thread will be blocked from continuing its execution.
 The second thread has to wait until the first thread has completed its access to the resource and unlocked it.
 The lcnt tool measures these lock conflicts.

 Locks have an inherent cost in execution time and memory space.
-It takes time initialize, destroy, acquiring or releasing locks.
-To decrease lock contention it some times necessary to use finer grained locking strategies.
-This will usually also increase the locking overhead and hence there is a tradeoff between lock contention and overhead.
+It takes time to initialize, destroy, acquire, or release locks.
+To decrease lock contention it is sometimes necessary to use finer-grained locking strategies.
+This usually also increases the locking overhead.
+Hence there is a tradeoff between lock contention and overhead.
 In general, lock contention increases with the number of threads running concurrently.
-The lcnt tool does not measure locking overhead.

 For investigation of locks in the emulator we use an internal tool called lcnt (short for lock-count).
 The VM needs to be compiled with this option enabled.
 To compile a lock-counting VM along with a normal VM, use: